top of page

 What is it and who is it for?

 APG Night School is a brand new kind of online training for planners and strategists who are new to agency life.
-It’s aimed at people in their first two years of work, typically under 25 years old.
+It’s aimed at people in their first 18 months of work, typically under 25 years old.

 It covers the most important things planners are asked to do at the start of their career in a series of short, clear, practical modules.